tum-pbs/pbdl-book/overview.md

 ![An overview of categories of physics-based deep learning methods](resources/physics-based-deep-learning-overview.jpg)

-No matter whether we're considering forward or inverse problem, the most crucial differentiation for the following topics lies in the nature of the integration  between DL techniques and the domain knowledge, typically in the form of model equations
+No matter whether we're considering forward or inverse problems, the most crucial differentiation for the following topics lies in the nature of the integration  between DL techniques and the domain knowledge, typically in the form of model equations